 To extract essential oils via steam distillation, various botanicals are placed along with water in specially designed steam distill equipment and heated under pressure.

-The exact plant part that is used depends on the plant and the type of essential oil to be extracted.
 Some essential oils, such as lavender, rose, and jasmine, are extracted from the flowers of the plant.
-Essential oils of cinnamon, rosemary, and eucalyptus are extracted from the leaves or bark of the plant.
-Citrus oils such as grapefruit, bergamot, and lemon, are extracted from the rind of the fruit.
+Others, such as cinnamon, rosemary, and eucalyptus, are extracted from the leaves or bark of the plant.

 When the plant parts and water are heated under pressure, two things happen.
 The pressure extracts the oils from the plant parts and the heat converts the water to steam.

-The volatile molecules that evaporate more easily are carried upwards by the steam.
-This steam and molecule mixture is transported over to a specially designed condensing chamber.
-Here, steam gets converted back into water.
+In the chamber, steam gets converted back into water.
 When this happens, the oil floats to the top.
 This oil is the essential oil that has just been extracted and the water that’s left behind is hydrosol.

 This water, or hydrosol, is not just plain water.
 It contains the water-soluble components of the plant’s volatile ingredients.
 Some hydrosols may contain trace amounts of essential oil residue in them, which is absolutely okay.